everis-technology/Tfe.NetClient/CONTRIBUTING.md

 # Contribution Guidelines

-Thank you for your interest in ifgeekthen.Salesforce!
+Thank you for your interest in Tfe.NetClient!

 This project welcomes contributions and suggestions.